foo-dogsquared/fds-css/README.md

 Well, if you are familiar with Jekyll, you might notice that the stylesheet is *pretty much* inspired from the [default stylesheet of the default theme](http://jekyll.github.io/minima/) albeit with a few tweaks, obviously.

 You can expand this little layout library as much as you want as long as you credit me (I'm speaking as if anybody will be interested in this, lol).

+### Different layouts
+Yeah, there is different choices on layouts now even though most (or all) or them are still in development.
+You can see each layout (except for the unsure ones) in the demo page.